The hitchhiker's guide to LLVM debugging tools

 The dump()

-helper function in llvm is basically a pretty printer for
+helper function in llvm is basically a pretty printer for a class/struct.

 llvm/utils/lldbDataFormatters.py